 At its heart, focusing on the core competencies of your business and delegating the rest is really what makes for a successful company.

 Most of the time, this will be the biggest benefit of your outsourcing.
-By letting someone else handle your payroll or other task, you can dedicate your time to shipping a better product.
+By letting someone else handle your payroll or other tasks, you can dedicate more time to shipping a better product.

 Focusing on core issues was the top reason for outsourcing, tied with reducing operation costs, according to Link Vista Digital.

 So now that you know what to outsource, there are a few pitfalls you need to be wary of.

 These are areas where you should actively seek to avoid outsourcing and hold them close to your main business.

 There is such a thing as too much outsourcing.
 If you start letting others handle the tasks where your company excels, you can lose ground.